11 Signs a Dog Eye Ulcer is Heading Toward Healing

 A sign that a dog’s eye ulcer is healing is that its pupils will begin to constrict normally again.
 This is because the ulcer was causing the pupil to dilate abnormally. another sign the cornea will start to look less cloudy and more transparent.

-As the ulcer heals, it will no longer be causing inflammation and irritation, and the cornea will start to look less cloudy and more transparent.
-Finally, the third sign is that the dog will stop squinting and rubbing its eye.
-As the ulcer heals, the pain and discomfort it was causing will go away, and the dog will no longer need to squint or rub its eye.
+As the ulcer heals, it will no longer cause inflammation and irritation, and the cornea will start to look less cloudy and more transparent.
+Finally, the third sign is that the dog will stop squinting and rubbing its eyes.
+As the ulcer heals, the pain and discomfort it is causing will go away, and the dog will no longer need to squint or rub its eye.

 10. The white part of the eye will become less bloodshot